mortendk/saga11/README.md

 # What is this

+Saga11 is a system to build static websites.

-Saga11 build websites, based on 11ty and netlifycms
+its build on 11ty and uses netflifycms as a backend (if the webdesigner wants this)

-The wish is to have a system where the webdesigner can have complete control over the markup

-Content and settings are build with markdown and json files. netlifycms is configured to edit the files
-The files are compiled to flat html files with 11ty using nunjucks templates.

-As a default the standard templates are using tailwind and alpine, but thats totally optional.
+The system ships with 2 themes:
+Grunn an example theme with all the bells and whitsles

+Nakinn a complete naked theme with no markup no nothing just the {{ variables }} that the system spits out

+Its a website builder made for webdesigners that goes for 100/100/100/100

 ## Core Values